 MATH-2913.
 Corequisite: Concurrent enrollment in ELEM-3333; ELEM-3632; ELEM-3832; ELEM-3900P.

-Candidates will demonstrate their knowledge of numeration and their number sense by creating and presenting lesson plans using manipulatives to teach primary students number concepts and basic problem-solving skills.
+Candidates will demonstrate their knowledge of number sense, geometry, measurement, algebra, and data by creating and presenting lesson plans using manipulatives to teach primary students number concepts and basic problem-solving skills.
+In their plans, candidates incorporate the five process standards: problem solving, reasoning and proof, communicaion, connections, andrepresentation.
 Content emphasis is placed on teaching the four basic mathematical operations.
 This course is normally offered in the fall semester.